ronitmaheshwari05/F1-race-data-analysis/README.md

 - Fastest lap
 - Lap consistency

-Drivers are ranked based on the final performance score to estimate the **best performing driver in the race**.
+Drivers are ranked based on the final score to estimate the **best performing driver in the race**.

 ### 8️⃣ Visualization